-Scott Welch, age 55, has served as our Executive Vice President, Cloud Operations since March 2017.
+Scott Welch, age 56, has served as our Executive Vice President Telco Services and EMEA Operations since February 2021.
+From March 2017 to February 2021, Mr. Welch served as our Executive Vice President, Cloud Operations.
 From March 2014 to March 2017, Mr. Welch served as our Executive Vice President of Cloud Operations and Platform Engineering.
 From September 2004 to February 2014, Mr. Welch served as Executive Vice President and Chief Operating Officer of inContact, Inc., a provider of cloud contact center software solutions.
 He served as inContact's Chief Operating Officer from October 2004 to February 2014 and Chief Security Officer from December 2009 to February 2014.
 Mr. Welch holds a B.S. degree from Utah Valley University.